Exadra37/php-docker-stack/docs/demos/laravel-5.5.md

 # PHP7 DOCKER STACK DEMO FOR LARAVEL 5.5

-Let's see how easy is to start a Laravel 5.5 project with Php7 Docker Stack.
+Let's see how easy is to start a Laravel 5.5 project with Php Docker Stack.

 Required to run this demo: